athomasq/athomasq.github.io/about.md

 I'm the co-founder and Chief Data Officer of [Quandl](https://www.quandl.com), a technology startup that was acquired by [Nasdaq](http://www.nasdaq.com) in December 2018.
 Before Quandl, I was a portfolio manager at [Simplex Asset Management](https://www.simplexasset.com), a large multi-strategy quant hedge fund headquartered in Tokyo.
 Simplex hired me as a fresh graduate from [IIT Bombay](http://www.iitb.ac.in), where I studied Engineering Physics for my B. Tech.

 Magic happens at the intersection of competences.
-There are 3 areas I know a lot about, and which will be the focus of this website: markets, technology and data.
+I have three: markets, technology and data.

 ## Markets